 Now, I do not mean to suggest that over-collection cannot happen.
 In fact, I think it has already begun and will continue to happen for a while.
 But what does this mean?
 It means that the easily-reached, desirable agaves will be collected in short order.
 I believe certain areas will be over-collected as the industry ramps up and demand outstrips replacement.
 But--and this is my third reason for optimism--Oaxaca is a huge, thickly (and I mean THICKLY) vegetated state.
 Many of my readers will not have had the privilege of having flown over the state.
 I have on numerous occasions.
 And let me assure you--the majority of agaves are simply inaccessible, and will be for a long time.
 Even the lowland chaparral is nearly impenetrable.
 It is thick, thorny, and suitable for goats, small or flying animals, and agaves.
 The rest of us won't have the fortitude to hack through it.
 This barrier buys time and incentivizes planting.

 The last reason why I am optimistic is that SO MANY MEZCAL DRINKERS are already onto this issue and paying attention.
 This is poised to be an enormous industry.
 In Oaxaca, mezcal is already pushing 12% of the state GDP.
-The CRM (who oversees production) has begun tracking agaves, much like marijuana is tracked in Colorado.
+The CRM (who oversees production) has begun tracking agaves, much like marijuana is tracked in Colorado, and requiring the collector to replace each harvested agave with two hijuelos (young agaves).
 This industry cannot survive without raw materials.
 The industry must provide the consumer with what they want, and they (almost to the individual) want the following: excellent mezcal, transparency in business and environmental dealings, and a compelling social story.
 We have that now, and we can not only keep it, we can improve upon an already solid foundation.

 What is Cuentacuentos doing to prevent over-collection?
 All of the mezcaleros we work with either own their own agave fields (Cruz family, Mendez family), all are responsible ejidatarios who replace agaves when harvesting, or buy from growers and ejiditarios who manage their crops (replanting, leaving 5-10% of the crop to flower for the bats, moths, and hummingbirds to cross pollinate).
 Even the CC bottler, my good friend, Carlos Mendez, is planting so many agaves it is hard for me to keep up with how many hectares he manages.
 I am proud to spend company money with him and his family.